Kapil-Mulay-1421/maze-solver/README.md

-# maze-solver
+# maze-solver - Hardwrae
-Contains the algorithms to determine, solve and maneuver a maze.
+Contains the CAD models for the micromouse bot.